jaxxstorm/aksctl/README.md

 Here I'm specifying my org, the name of my cluster and a pulumi project and stack to use.

-Destroy my cluster is just as easy:
+Destroying my cluster is just as easy:

 ```
 aksctl delete cluster --name aksctl -o jaxxstorm -p aksctl -s test